gottacatchenall/ms_sampling_effort/manuscript.md

-Empirical data on interactions, limited by the practical realities of funding and human-work hours, tends to fall on the order on 100s or 1000s per site [@JordanoTable1].
+Empirical data on interactions, limited by the practical realities of funding and human-work hours, tends to fall on the order on 100s or 1000s per site [@Nielsen2007EcoNet; morecites tk].
 We think a meta-analysis is called for here.
 The number of species in the species pool clearly effects this and should be taken into account when designing samples.

 Caveat: In this model every observation is drawn from the biomass distribution at a particular place and time.
 We assume that this distribution is the same